RileyPut7/RIleyPut7/README.md

 # Welcome to my Final Project for INFOTC 1000
 ## The Rundown
 I want to be able to use this project as a start of a portfolio for my career as a future technician in Information Technology.
-I haven't used GitHut much before this class so I haven't really gotten used to all the tabs and such.
+I haven't used GitHub much before this class so I haven't really gotten used to all the tabs and such.

 Here are the links to all of the Markdown Pages.